louis-lebreton/europe_regions_governance_quality/README.md

 __Analysis of the quality of governance of European regions__.

-L’objectif du projet est
-d’analyser et expliquer avec un modèle économétrique les disparités au sein et entre les pays européens de la qualité de gouvernance.
-Pour cela, nous utilisons les bases de données de Eurostat et de l’Université de Gothenburg notamment :
+The project's goal is to analyze and explain, using an econometric model, the disparities in governance quality within and between European countries.
+For this, we use databases from Eurostat and the University of Gothenburg, including:
 - https://ec.europa.eu/eurostat/web/regions/data/database
 - https://www.gu.se/en/quality-government/qog-data/data-downloads/european-quality-of-government-index)

-### Etapes du projet :
+### Project steps :
-- Recherche bibliographique
+- Literature research
-- Construction de la base de données pour traiter le sujet
-- Analyse descriptive des données
-- Cartographie des régions européennes (Réalisation d'une application Shiny)
+- Building the database to address the topic
+- Descriptive analysis of the data
+- Mapping of European regions (Development of a Shiny application)
-- Modélisation économétrique
+- Econometric modeling

-### Méthodes statistiques utilisées :
+### Statistical methods used:
-Régressions linéaires simples et multiples, méthode forward stepwise (critères AIC et BIC), methode des k-means (elbow method), arbre de classification
+Linear regressions, forward stepwise method (AIC and BIC criteria), k-means method (elbow method), classification tree

-### Librairies utilisées :
+### Libraries used :
 ggplot2, stats, dplyr, ggcorrplot, shiny, shinythemes, broom, geojsonio, viridis.